valory-xyz/optimus-quickstart/README.md

 Olas Modius is an autonomous trader that operates in the crypto echosystem on users' behalf.
 It requires minimum intervention by you as an end user--it is enough that you fund the agent with initial investment assets and let it run.
 Modius will intelligentely invest crypto assets in DEXs on your behalf and grow your portfolio.

+Modius trades on Balancer over the Mode chain.
 If you choose to run your Modius agent with staking, in addition to trading profits Modius will also accrue rewards in Olas.

-**Supported Chains:**
-Olas Modius currently operates trading-wise on the following chains:
-- Mode
-- Optimism
-- Base

-By default, the agent will be active on Mode.
-But, its activity could be directed to any subset of the three chains available, should the user to choose so during runtime.
-This setting can be subsequently changed by the user in a successive run.

-**Supported DEXs:**
-Modius trades on the following decentralized exchanges (DEXs):
-- Balancer
-- Uniswap

-**Running with staking**
-When run with staking, Modius will be staked by default on Mode.
-The user can choose to stake the agent on Optimism instead, during the first run.

 **Operational Process:**